Gautrain: Opening to passenger traffic

 The first public passenger trip was made on 3 February 2009 by 150 people on a 3 km test track at the depot.

 The first part of the System, between Sandton and O. R Tambo International Airport, opened to the public on 8 June 2010, in time for the 2010 FIFA World Cup.
 The route from Rosebank to Pretoria and Hatfield commenced operations on 2 August 2011, while the remaining section from Rosebank south to Johannesburg Park Station opened on 7 June 2012, due to higher than anticipated underground water ingress into the railway tunnel.

-For the first time since its opening to the public in 2010, the Gautrain system had been put to a halt since 27 March 2020 as part of the lockdown measures taken by the South African government during the COVID-19 pandemic.
+For the first time since its opening to the public in 2010, the Gautrain system had been put to a halt on 27 March 2020 as part of the lockdown measures taken by the South African government during the COVID-19 pandemic.
 Passenger services started to progressively resume on 4 May 2020.

+Reconcessioning

+Anticipating the initial PPP concession expiring in March 2026, the Gautrain Management Agency (GMA) launched a competitive procurement process in November 2023, aiming to select a new "delivery partner" to "operate, maintain, modernise, innovate, and upgrade the current Gautrain system" for a further 15 years.
+The construction of new network sections are not part of the procurement.
+The procurement process was still under way as of November 2025, due to extensive regulatory and governance reviews, both at national and provincial government levels.
+In October 2024, the GMA announced having received bids from the following entities: